 Therapeutic Use of Self: What Does That Even Mean for OTs?

-For graduate students who are just barely diving into their OT school studies, concrete and unchanging topics such as medical terminology are much more understandable than intangible concepts.
+For occupational therapy students who are just barely diving into their OT program’s studies, concrete and unchanging topics such as medical terminology are much more understandable than intangible concepts.

-At least, in some programs, we can physically see and touch the terms through cadaver labs and dissection.
+At least in some OT graduate programs, we can physically see and touch the terms through cadaver labs and dissection.
 It is why the medical model is so nice because we can observe diagnoses and symptoms in our patients/clients.

-The one concept we have a harder time grasping until we’ve developed it in practice is “therapeutic use of self.”
+The one concept we have a harder time grasping until we’ve developed it in our own practice is “therapeutic use of self.”

 Instead of using our perspective to view hard facts about the client, the environment, or the occupation (and then documenting it), we now have to look inward and use ourselves to produce meaningful purpose and communication.